RiddhimanBiswas/computational_physics/README.md

 Each folder is structured as follows:
 - .f90 files containing the codes for the questions.
 They are either named after questions or named appropriately.
 - python_assignment$number$ : These folders contain the .py files for analysing the raw data and producing required images to be shown during viva.
+Some of these plotting code were written with assistance of automated code generation tools and were reviewed and adapted as required.
 - images_assignment$number$ : These folders contain the images to be shown with the exception of assignment 3, whose final images could be found in final_images folder.

 Peer groups encouraged to do extra analysis other than mentioned in the question to understand better.
 These are included along with the answers to the required questions.